Monday, September 2, 2019

 Which enabling friend helped me make this online purchase?
 I couldn't resist a few new American Jane fabrics in summer hues.

-Jim and I also attended a bridal shower hosted by friends, Mark and Linda for their daughter and son-in-law to be.
+Jim and I also attended a bridal shower hosted by friends, Mark and Linda.
 What lured us out on a 97-degree day was the promise of mango mimosas and eight different kinds of cake!

-Thank you all for making my summer so special!
+All in all, it was a very memorable summer.
+Thank you all for making it so special!
 XO

 Saturday, May 5, 2018